mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

   and `OMGMG <https://github.com/jwandborg/omgmg>`_, an example of a web application hooking up to the API.

-  This is a plugin, so you have to enable it in your mediagoblin config file by adding a section under [plugins] like::
+  This is a plugin, so you have to enable it in your MediaGoblin config file by adding a section under [plugins] like::

     [plugins]